Why ipv4 versus ipv6?

 “The objective answer is “not much.”
 First of all, ipv6 really is a conservative design - it doesn’t change the basic IP model of connectionless packet switching with topological addresses.”

-He misses the point that the changes that were made all “leak though” to the application layers.
+Stating that ipv6 is not so different, since it also is a stateless globally routed protocol is enough to make me spill my coffee and misses the point that the changes that were made all “leak though” to the user and application layers.
 They could have changed a lot as long as it stays inside of the TCP/IP abstraction.
 If only wireshark and the TCP stack and the number of octets for a IP-adres would have changed, we would not be here discussing why ipv6 is still lacking adoption.
-So yes, for a router the logic might still be more or less the same, but everything else has deep changes.
+So yes, for a router the routing logic might still be more or less the same, but everything else has deep changes.

-ipv6 is not a upgrade of ipv4, but a completely new system, which uses a different protocol, different names, different notation, different discovery, different everything.
+So no, IPv6 is not a upgrade of ipv4, but a completely new system, which uses a different protocol, different names, different notations, different configuration, different security models, different discovery, different software, different everything.
 It’s like replacing IPX/SPX with AppleTalk.

 Adaptation does not have to be painful